-We ask an industry expert who wishes to remain anonymous to answer the question, Is it too late for the last of our Chinook salmon stocks?
+We ask a Chinook salmon expert to answer the question, Is it too late for the last of the Chinook salmon stocks?

 According to the expert, this ongoing 40-year approach is not working and the release of millions of juveniles chinook have ever diminishing number of adult fish returning to spawn in the rivers.

-"We know the harvest of wild seafood products has flat lined in the past 10 years, and the demand for sea food products, now sees upwards of 60% of what is being consumed, is being provided from "aquaculture worldwide."
+"We know the harvest of wild seafood products has flatlined in the past 10 years, and demand for sea food products now sees upwards of 60% of what is being consumed provided from "aquaculture worldwide."

-"Over the past 12 years I have provided information to the DFO on how to improve and reverse the down turned trend for chinook salmon.
-This is based on 35 years hands on growing chinook salmon.
-I looked at what DFO’s enhancement approach is, what we've learned growing chinook for aquaculture and compared both to the wild life cycle.
+"Over the past 12 years I have provided information to the DFO on how to improve and reverse the down-turn for Chinook salmon.
+This is based on 35 years hands on growing Chinook salmon.
+We looked at what DFO’s enhancement approach is, what we've learned growing Chinook for aquaculture and compared everything to the wild salmon lifecycle.

-"Since 2003 we have submitted proposals to demonstrate that by incorporating changes at the fresh water rearing stage, ocean survivals can drastically be improved.
-DFO current ocean survivals are .17 to .6%.
-My assessment is this can be increased to 3 – 10%.
+"Since 2003 we have submitted proposals to demonstrate that by incorporating changes at the fresh water rearing stage, ocean survivals can be drastically improved.
+DFO current ocean survivals are .17 to .6% or less.
+By our assessment this can be increased to 3 – 10%.

-"In 2009 we were allowed to bring in eggs and grow chinook smolts using our methods.
+"In 2009 we were allowed to bring in eggs and grow Chinook smolts using our methods.
 Preliminary adult returns in 2013 to the Sarita River are showing 15-times or greater ocean survivals compared to DFO smolts.
-Simply put; our 48,000 juvenile releases should see 1500+ adults returns whereas 450,000 S-Zero releases by DF0 into the same river are seeing 700 to 1700 adult returns."
+Simply put; our 48,000 juvenile releases of S-One should see 1500+ adult returns whereas 450,000 S-Zero releases by DF0 in the same river are seeing 700 to 1700 adult returns."

 "The key to smolts higher survival is due to the type of smolts, their condition and how they are grown in fresh water.
-Information gathered demonstrates the predominant life cycle for Vancouver island Chinook is a fish that spends one year rearing in fresh water before going to the ocean.
-This information is supported by technical reports and simple life cycle profiling which demonstrates wild Chinook are .5 to 1.1 gram by the first of May, then spend an additional 12 months rearing in freshwater before they migrate to the ocean in April and May at 2 to 5 gram size, referred to as an S-One.
+Information we have gathered demonstrates the predominant lifecycle for Vancouver island Chinook is a fish that spends one year rearing in fresh water before going to the ocean.
+This information is supported by technical reports and simple lifecycle profiling which demonstrates wild Chinook are .5 to 1.1 gram by the first of May, then spend an additional 12 months rearing in freshwater before they migrate to the ocean in April and May at 2 to 5 gram size, referred to as an S-One.
 By comparison, Coho, Steelhead and Sockeye all have a fresh water rearing duration from one to three years before going to the ocean.

 "In 2009 I gave a presentation at the Annual Aquaculture meeting entitled, 'Freshwater Hatchery Management Practices' which could be incorporated to "Re-build Wild Stocks of Chinook salmon”.
 AAC Advance Spec.
 Publ.
 No. 15 (2009).
 Dr. Beamish also did a study on Cowichan Chinook whereby only 1.8% of DFO’s smolts were alive 4 months after ocean entry verses 33.8% for wild."